On Casimir effect in Yang-Mills theories in three and four dimensions: Comparison with numerical calculations

 \section{Comparison with numerical calculations}

 We will now compare our analytical formulae (valid for any gauge group) with the results for the numerical calculation via lattice simulations of the Casimir energy for the nonabelian gauge theory.
+The lattice simulations were performed for perfect chromoelectric boundary conditions (PEC case).
 Results are available for the groups $SU(2)$ and $SU(3)$ in both three (i.e., 2+1) and four (i.e., 3+1) dimensions.
 We will consider each dimension separately.